The-J0Y/blitz-elixir-project/README.md

 1. Configure your personal API key in `config.exs`.
 2. After you switch into the `monitor` directory in the terminal, run `mix deps.get` to get all external dependencies necessary to run the application.
-3. To run the application, run `iex -S mix` & once you're in the REPL, execute
+3. To run the application, run `iex -S mix` to generate the application & once you're in the REPL, execute
    ```elixir
    Monitor.summon("<valid summoner>", "<valid region>")
 e.g. `Monitor.summon("theJ0YYY", "  NA1")`.